No one has perfect mental health all the time, but ongoing problems can be dangerous to our well-being.

 - Not having any fun?

-If you answered YES, you’re not alone.
+If you answered YES, you aren’t alone.
 In this blog post, we’ll learn everything you need to know about mental health and well-being.
 Don’t forget to take the mental health test provided at the end.

 How does it affect me?